Jayslen/Country-Data-Explorer/README.md

  - Toggle the **color** scheme between light and dark mode *(optional)*
 ### Todo
 - Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page